paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 * Activate the Python environment with dependencies you installed earelier: _source venv/bin/activate_
 * Run the script using _python ingest.py_

 In general, you will only need the ingest script once (or infrequently, if you wise to add more documents).
-For small datasets, it is probably easier to delete the Knoweldbase index (using Kibana - see link and screenshot above), then run the Ingest script again.
+For small datasets, it is probably easier to delete the Knowledgebase index (using Kibana - see link and screenshot above), then run the Ingest script again.

 ### Config
 * The starting folder (and other values) are set in _app/config/config.conf_ - please edit this or see the notes in the _app/config_ folder to customize configuration.
 This config file is shared for the ingest script, the Bot and the Application.